Intelligent-Sensing/D-VDAMP/README.md

 Note that the train set, validation set, and test set directories must be named as `train`, `val`, and `test` respectively.
 However, the images can have any names.
 The code expects .jpg images.
 Please modify the `generate_datasets` function in `train/preprocess` to read files of other extensions.
 Preprocessing will generate .h5 files in the data directory.
 When training, the `train/main.py` code expects `datadir` as path to the directory containing these .h5 files, i.e. the same path you use for preprocessing.

-## SURE Map
+## SUREMap

 ### Abstract

 Convolutional neural networks (CNN) have emerged as a powerful tool for solving computational imaging reconstruction problems.
 However, CNNs are generally difficult-to-understand black-boxes.
 Accordingly, it is challenging to know when they will work and, more importantly, when they will fail.
 This limitation is a major barrier to their use in safety-critical applications like medical imaging: Is that blob in the reconstruction an artifact or a tumor?
 In this work we use Stein’s unbiased risk estimate (SURE) to develop per-pixel confidence intervals, in the form of heatmaps, for compressive sensing reconstruction using the approximate message passing (AMP) framework with CNN-based denoisers.
 These heatmaps tell end-users how much to trust an image formed by a CNN, which could greatly improve the utility of CNNs in various computational imaging applications.

-### Problem setup and SURE Map
+### Problem setup and SUREMap

-SURE map calculates an unbiased risk estimate of the mean squared error (MSE) and then patch together square patches of estimates to form a heatmap.
+SUREMap calculates an unbiased risk estimate of the mean squared error (MSE) and then patch together square patches of estimates to form a heatmap.
 There are two variants of SURE heatmaps -- for D-AMP state evolution (additive white Gaussian noise) and D-VDAMP state evolution (colored noise where each wavelet subband has AWGN).

 #### D-AMP state evolution